 Furthermore, these third parties may also have relationships with other entities, some of which may be our competitors, for whom they may also be conducting clinical trials or other product development activities that could harm our competitive position.
-If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, marketing approvals for any other future oral KIT inhibitor product candidates and will not be able to, or may be delayed in our efforts to, commercialize our products, if approved.
+If these third parties do not successfully carry out their contractual duties, meet expected deadlines or conduct our clinical trials in accordance with regulatory requirements or our stated protocols, we will not be able to obtain, or may be delayed in obtaining, marketing approvals for THB335 or any oral future KIT inhibitor product candidates and will not be able to, or may be delayed in our efforts to, commercialize our products, if approved.

 We may, in the future, enter into collaborations with third parties for the discovery, development and commercialization of product candidates, if approved.
-If those collaborations are not successful, we may not be able to capitalize on the market potential of any future oral KIT inhibitor product candidates.
+If those collaborations are not successful, we may not be able to capitalize on the market potential of THB335 or any oral future KIT inhibitor product candidates.

-We may seek third-party collaborators for the development and commercialization of any future oral KIT inhibitor product candidates, if approved, on a select basis, including potentially in specific foreign jurisdictions.
+We may seek third-party collaborators for the development and commercialization of THB335 or any oral future KIT inhibitor product candidates, if approved, on a select basis, including potentially in specific foreign jurisdictions.
 We have not entered into any collaborations to date.
 Our likely collaborators for any future collaboration arrangements include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.
 We will face significant competition in seeking appropriate collaborators.
-Our ability to reach a definitive agreement for a future collaboration will depend, among other things, upon our assessment of the future collaborator's resources and expertise, the terms and conditions of the proposed collaborator of our business.
+Our ability to reach a definitive agreement for a future collaboration will depend, among other things, upon our assessment of the future collaborator's resources and expertise, the terms and conditions of the proposed collaboration and the proposed collaborator's evaluation of our business.

-If we do enter into any such arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our future collaborators dedicate to the development or commercialization of any future oral KIT inhibitor product candidates.
+If we do enter into any such arrangements with any third parties, we will likely have limited control over the amount and timing of resources that our future collaborators dedicate to the development or commercialization of THB335 or any oral future KIT inhibitor product candidates.
 Our ability to generate revenues from these arrangements will depend on our future collaborators' abilities and efforts to successfully perform the functions assigned to them in these arrangements.
-Collaborations with future collaborators involving any future oral KIT inhibitor product candidates would pose numerous risks to us, including the following:
+Collaborations with future collaborators involving THB335 or any oral future KIT inhibitor product candidates would pose numerous risks to us, including the following: